How to practice music and memorize music

 1) practice with methods that produce rapid improvement

-2) review in a manner that ensures a lasting, long-term memory
+2) review in a manner that ensures a persistent, long-lasting, long-term memory

 Sounds rather simplistic, I know.
 In upcoming sections I'll explain these points in detail, but first let's take a overview of the challenge facing musicians and music students.